 Let me know what you would like to see in an affordable dry bag for your bike.
 Feedback

 There are a lot of camping or backpacking stoves out there that work well for motorcycle travel and camping.
-But with a lot of options I decided on the Jetboil Cooking system for my motorcycle camping cooking needs and I think it was a great choice.
+But with a lot of options I decided on the Jetboil Cooking system for my motorcycle camping cooking needs many moons ago and I think it was a great choice.

 The Jetboil Flash stove is great addition to your adventure motorcycle camping kit.

-I also have the pot support accessory to use my camp pots on it too for eggs or some dehydrated camp food packs that also need to be cooked on pan.
+I also have the pot support accessory to use my camp pots on it too for eggs or some dehydrated camp food packs that also need to be cooked on a camp pan.